 This would be my biggest reason to return to Khyber.
-It is a quiet yet most vibrant corner of what we would generally call a lobby.
+It is a quiet yet vibrant corner of what we would generally call a lobby.
 And churns out cups and cups of hot Kahwa that is just what you need in Gulmarg weather.
 It also serves you regular tea and coffee along with small nibbles.
 I loved their tea cake.

 I thought Chaikash meant ‘sipping tea’ as smoking is also called taking a Kash in Urdu.
 The hotel literature tells me that it is a Kashmiri word for ‘leaves of Tea’.
 Whatever it means, it is a lovely word with a certain charm that can be best described by another Urdu word ‘Kashish’.

-Read More: Kahwah – the warmth of Kashmir
+Read More: Kahwah – the Warmth of Kashmir

-In House Movie Theater
+In-House Movie Theater

 They have an in-house movie theater with a decent collection of Hollywood and Bollywood collections.
-It is a small intimate space that can be hired for small family and friends gatherings, for late-night shows when you really cannot step out of the hotel in the cold of this region.
+It is a small intimate space that can be hired for small family and friends gatherings, and for late-night shows when you really cannot step out of the hotel in the cold of this region.